Article featured in Louisville Business First and Bisnow

 When faced with a vicious circle like that, we always whip out our trusty market data tool, Yardi Matrix.
 This time we were curious to see how the 30 most populous US cities rank in terms of value for money—in this case value being square footage, for the sake of simplicity.
 We calculated the average apartment size in these cities, compared it with the average rents, and a simple division gave us the average price per square foot in each city.
 In other words, an indicator of how much bang you get for your buck.

-Again, for the sake of simplicity, we took the sum of $1,500 as a basis to see how much space one could rent with a quasi-realistic amount, based on the average price per square foot in each of these 30 cities.
+Again, for the sake of simplicity, we took the sum of $1,500 as a basis to see how much space one could rent with a quasi-realistic amount, based on the average price per square foot in each of these 30 cities, from Philadelphia and Washington to Austin, Dallas, and Charlotte.
 The results are for the most part quite remarkable, illuminating even!

 Hover over the tiles and see how much space $1,500 gets you in the 30 most populous US cities:

-For the record, the proportions in this infographic are correct—if apartments in San Diego seem twice as large as San Francisco apartments, it’s because its average price per square foot is half that of the Golden Gate City.
-And in case you were wondering: yes, the hypothetical Manhattan studio that you’d get for $1,500/month, fits loosely inside the living room of a four-bed, three-bath Memphis home you could rent for the same amount of cash:
+For the record, the proportions in this infographic are correct — if apartments in San Diego seem twice as large as San Francisco apartments, it’s because its average price per square foot is half that of the Golden Gate City.
+And in case you were wondering: Yes, the hypothetical Manhattan studio that you’d get for $1,500/month, fits loosely inside the living room of a four-bed, three-bath Memphis home you could rent for the same amount of money:

 Much to the relief of the data-aficionado in you, we have more of this.
 The following table includes the information we used to generate the infographic, in all its detail.
 It is also interactive, so feel free to play around with it.
 You can sort the cities by the amount of space you can rent for $1,500, average apartment size or average rent.